 Conversations regarding centuries of free labor from the ancestors of the black children they are serving seldom arise in teacher, staff, and school administration conversations.
-The non discussion happens for a variety of reasons.
+The non-discussion happens for a variety of reasons.
 White teachers either don’t have enough black teacher friends or black friends in general to have a healthy and productive conversation about race.
 Perchance they do have a black friend, the probability, of their one or two black friends having experienced that familiar African American narrative of just making it, is low.
 Thus, their black friends aren’t likely to give an accurate enough perspective.
-Moreover, there’s the groupthink problem.
-When the black person they are friends with isn’t exposed to their own culture enough — racial biases and internalized racism effects their perception, reinforcing their white friends stigma.
+Moreover, there’s a groupthink problem.
+When the black person they are friends with isn’t exposed to their own culture enough — racial biases and internalized racism affects their perception, reinforcing their white friend’s stigma.

 So, as a result of White teachers low expectations for black children, they don’t academically challenge their black pupils enough.
 Furthermore, because of the stigma of blacks deem-ably being prone to criminal behavior, some white teachers may even have the fear that if they get assertive with their black students — for the purpose of teaching them academically, the students may complain to their parents or guardians.
 The teacher may fear the possibility of having to deal with an ‘angry black woman or man’ upon the ending of a school day.

 Moreover, this idea of woe is the black child attending the inner city school saviors-complex is damaging to the academic and social development of black students encountering this type of misplaced white sympathy.